GNU-Ymir/Documentations/en/advanced/README.md

 Earlier we introduced the keyword `dmut`, this keyword is used to avoid a very verbose type statement, and to say that every subtype from this point on will be mutable.
-This keyword is applicable to all types, but will only have a different effect from `mut` on arrays and tuples.
+This keyword is applicable to all types, but will only have a different effect from `mut` on aliasable types.
 The following table gives an example of an array type, using the keyword `dmut` :

 | Type | Verbose equivalent |